Looking beyond computing power, the comment also demonstrates the importance of app development in today’s global economy.

 The solution is to use a real-time dashboard.
 Such real-time dashboard tracks Agile metrics real-time and provides actionable insights from project data.

 This helps in keeping the team informed about their progress in real-time, moreover, stakeholder management becomes easier.
-I have already explained the importance of such dashboards in “How a real-time dashboard can revolutionize your eSports development process?”.
+I have earlier explained the importance of such dashboards in “How a real-time dashboard can revolutionize your eSports development process?”.

 Undertaking an important app development project?